The Rain (Supa Dupa Fly)

 "The Rain (Supa Dupa Fly)" is the debut solo single by American rapper Missy "Misdemeanor" Elliott.
-It was written and composed by Don Bryant, Bernard "Bernie" Miller, Elliott, and producer Timbaland for her debut album Supa Dupa Fly (1997) and contains a sample of Ann Peebles' 1973 single "I Can't Stand the Rain", whose lyrics serve as the chorus.
+It was written and composed by Don Bryant, Bernard "Bernie" Miller, Elliott, and producer Timbaland for her debut album, Supa Dupa Fly (1997), and contains a sample of Ann Peebles' 1973 single "I Can't Stand the Rain", whose lyrics serve as the chorus.

 The song was released to US radio stations on May 20, 1997, and the Hype Williams-directed video was released to video shows starting June 3, 1997.
-The song entered the Hot R&B Airplay chart in mid-June, and peaked at number 6 the week of August 9, 1997.
-It peaked at number 51 on the Hot 100 Airplay chart the following week.
-It was released as the album's lead single on July 2, 1997, and reached the top twenty in the United Kingdom and New Zealand.
+The song entered the US Billboard Hot R&B Airplay chart in mid-June, and peaked at number six the week of August 9, 1997.
+It also peaked at number 51 on the Billboard Hot 100 Airplay chart the following week.
+Internationally, it reached the top 20 in the United Kingdom and New Zealand.
 The song's moans are used as a sample in Method Man & Redman's "The ?"

+Background

+"The Rain" was written and produced by Elliott and longtime collaborator Timbaland for Elliott's debut album Supa Dupa Fly (1997).
+Elliott later commented on the song: "Of course, those were my smoke days, you can tell by the first line.
+I just went in and I just said whatever I felt.
+Back then, there was no expectation, so it wasn't like I had to really think and say, ’OK, I have to make something better than what I did the last time.
+This was my first time going in, so it was like, whatever the music made me feel, I said it."

 Critical reception

-Larry Flick from Billboard wrote, "Elliott commits more than a misdemeanor with her first solo single, "The Rain".
+Larry Flick from Billboard magazine wrote, "Elliott commits more than a misdemeanor with her first solo single, 'The Rain'.
 Having scored a handful of hits writing and producing for such acts as Aaliyah, 702, SWV and Ginuwine, Elliott attempts to hide the fact that she was lazy with her own lyrics and depended on a Timbaland beat to save her.
 The result is a little of her infamous wordplay atop an ineffectual bass, snare, and drum beat.
-One can only hope that she puts more time and effort into her upcoming album, "Hit 'Em With The Heat", as we don't want to see such a rising star burn out so fast."
+One can only hope that she puts more time and effort into her upcoming album, Hit 'Em with the Heat, as we don't want to see such a rising star burn out so fast."
 VH1 ranked the song 99th on VH1's 100 Greatest Songs of the '90s.
 In 2010 Pitchfork Media included the song at number 33 on their Top 200 Tracks of the 90s.
 In 2000, "The Rain (Supa Dupa Fly)" was named the fourth-best single of 1997 by The Village Voices annual-year end Pazz & Jop critics' poll.
 Stereogum and Paste ranked the song number three and number four, respectively, on their lists of the 10 greatest Missy Elliott Songs.
 In 2021, it was listed at No. 453 on Rolling Stone's 500 Greatest Songs of All Time.